-Fernham St John & Village Hall
+Fernham St John the Evangelist

-The Church of St John the Evangelist is a small, grade II listed, building in the centre of Fernham.
-Although its style is thirteenth century gothic, it was in fact consecrated in 1861 by the Gothic Revival Architect JW Hugall to serve as a chapel of ease for Longcot.
+The ChurchAlthough 13th century gothic in style, St John's was in fact built in 1861 by the Gothic Revival architect JW Hugall to serve as a chapel of ease for Longcot.